Kong/docs.konghq.com/app/_src/gateway/plugin-development/get-started/testing.md

 pongo init
 ```

-Now we are ready to start dependency containers for {{site.base_gateway}}.
-By default
+Now you can start dependency containers for {{site.base_gateway}}.
-this only includes the Postgres database used in traditional mode.
+By default, this only includes the Postgres database used in traditional mode.

 Start the dependencies: